Schooling your horse to SlowFeeding.

 This is what you need to do:

-Even though warranty issues are scarce (<1% = 1 out of 100) we recommend everyone to report holes in nets because we might feel sympathy for nice people with bad luck.
+Even though warranty issues are extremely rare (0.2% = 2 out of 1000) we recommend everyone to report holes in nets because we do feel sympathy with nice people with bad luck.